cmmartin301/iconbuild/README.md

 # iconbuild
-Build database of styles and icons for mapping
+Build database of styles and icons through batch export of a high quality svg vector to variable size png images.